-A major transformation in the global economy has taken place over the past three decades.
+A major transformation in the global economy has taken place over the past three decades, a phenomenon this report refers to as "shifting wealth".
 Since the 1990s, emerging economies such as China and India have grown faster than the OECD average.
 Combined with their large populations, these growth differences have reshaped the global macroeconomic landscape.